The odds of making the major leagues are slim, but don’t tell the Molina brothers that.

 While the memoir offers a retrospect into the Molina household, it also reflects on Bengie’s professional career.
 In total, Molina spent thirteen seasons in the majors, playing for four teams and a member of two World Series champions (2002 with the Angels and earning another as a member of the San Francisco Giants in 2010, before a July trade to the Texas Rangers).

-Since 1910 and among catchers who have appeared behind the plate for at least 90 percent of their games, Molina is one of only nine to have posted the following stats:
+Since 1910 and among catchers who have appeared behind the plate for at least 90 percent of their games, Molina is one of only ten to have posted the following stats:

 - 125 or more home runs